-The economic impact findings were computed using what is called an "iterative" procedure.
+The economic impact figures for Arts & Economic Prosperity IV were computed using what is called an "iterative" procedure.
 This process uses the sum of a power series to approximate the solution to the economic model.
-This is what it looks like in matrix algebra:
+This is what the process looks like in matrix algebra: